DMacMakes/dmdocs/content/en/torrens/aac202/week5/index.md

 He worked along with Jim Clarke, who co-founded _Silicon Graphics_ and _Netscape_, and of course like all our creations it was built on the work of other smart, passionate people.
 {{< /alert >}}

-Last trimester our goal was to make **low surface detail** props, using **hundreds of triangles**.
-To make up for the lacking geometry, we'd use [diffuse](https://docs.unity3d.com/Manual/shader-NormalDiffuse.html) textures, flat hand-painted images.
-Something like you see here:

-{{< imgproc barrels_low_poly_textured Resize "500x" >}}
-Low poly cartoony barrels.
-{{< /imgproc >}}

-**High detail** meshes can be made many ways and are **defined differently** depending on whether you're making games or film, whether the year's 2005 or 2020 and so on.
-Then those high poly details are brought into games using some tricks that we'll worry about that later.

-{{< imgproc destiny_gun_1 Resize "900x" Link "destiny_gun_1.jpg" >}}
-caption
-{{< /imgproc >}}

-{{% alert title="Why more polygons?" %}}
-The end goal of adding polygons is to support **smoothly curving surfaces** and **fine details**.
-{{% /alert %}}

-More barrels can be found on my [aac202 Pinterest board](https://www.pinterest.com.au/dmacdraws/aac202/).

-You could work toward high detail assets using our low poly process but.. on its own it would take a looong time.

-### New methods

-ZBrush.
-We'll be covering weeks 5-12.
-Subdivision modeling, which takes a low detail model as input and uses an algorithm to divide up each polygon into several, while smoothing the whole mesh.

 ## Subdivision surfaces